Make fire safety a priority when you visit the Northern Cape

 Whether you’re starting a campfire or want to get the braai going, please don’t leave your fire unattended.
 Afterwards, make sure it does not continue smouldering by extinguishing it properly.
 If you’re camping in a national park or visiting a nature reserve, stick to the fire-safety rules and don’t harm the surrounding ecosystem due to your negligence.

 Discard cigarette butts responsibly

 Flicking your cigarette butt out the car window can have grave consequences for people, animals and the environment.
-One of the main causes of runaway fires, a single cigarette butt can lead to the devastation of vast tracts of indigenous fauna and flora, not to mention threatening lives and property.
+One of the main causes of runaway fires, a single cigarette butt can lead to the devastation of indigenous fauna and flora, not to mention threatening lives and property.
 Please always dispose of cigarette butts safely and responsibly.